-A hydro-pneumatic accumulator must be filled with dry inert gas, such as the nitrogen gas, while there is no fluid in the fluid chamber.
-The pre-charge level of the gas medium is an essential parameter for the gas accumulator since the pre-charge pressure along with the accumulator volume determines the maximum amount of hydraulic energy that can be stored in it.
+A hydro-pneumatic accumulator must be filled with dry inert gas, such as nitrogen gas, while no fluid is in the chamber.
+The pre-charge level of the gas medium is an essential parameter for the gas accumulator since the pre-charge pressure, along with the accumulator volume, determines the maximum amount of hydraulic energy that can be stored in it.
+In general, a gas accumulator is pre-charged to a certain percentage of the minimum system pressure, depending upon the type of accumulator and application, and usually as per the manufacturer’s recommendation.

 Joji Parambath